Pumpkin Village at the Dallas Arboretum

 Tours of the historic DeGolyer house

 The DeGolyer house was built in 1939 on the grounds of the arboretum and has been recently renovated to recreate the look it had in the 1940’s.
 The Spanish Colonial Revival style home was, at the time, designed to appear 100 years old.
-On an interesting side note, this was the first house in Dallas to have air conditioning.
+On an interesting side note, this was the first house in the city to have air conditioning.
 Imagine suffering through a stifling Texas summer without air!

-The DeGolyers loved art and incorporated design elements from their travels around the world into the overall theme of their property – the end result is both eclectic and mesmerizing.
+We quickly learned that the DeGolyers loved art and incorporated design elements from their travels around the world into the overall theme of their property – the end result is both eclectic and mesmerizing.
 There are many rare and unique decorative pieces throughout each room in the house, some original, others recreations.

-A few photos below of unique design elements and artifacts found throughout the house…Note: the house was very dark, and thus, the photos did not come out as well as expected.
+A few photos below of unique design elements and artifacts found throughout the house…Note: the house was very dark, and thus, my photos did not come out as well as expected.
 I recommend exploring the beautiful property for yourself as pics do no justice!

-Location & Pricing info
+Location & pricing info

 Parking at the arboretum is $15, although cheaper parking can be found in nearby garages.
 Also, you will receive a discount by booking online.

-Free tours of the DeGolyer house area available every half hour beginning at 10am.
+House tours: Free tours of the DeGolyer house area available every half hour beginning at 10am.
 You will ring the doorbell a few minutes prior to the tour start time.

-The arboretum offers a Rainy Day policy where you receive free entry (with 3 months) if rain falls during your visit.
+Bad weather policy: The arboretum offers a Rainy Day policy where you receive free entry (with 3 months) if rain falls during your visit.
 This is nice as you do not have to lose out after paying a hefty admission fee.

 Dining options